-Degree backgrounds considered: -
+Degree backgrounds considered:

-- MEng Civil Engineering / Civil & Structural
+- MEng Civil or Structural Engineering

 The Bridges teams undertake Design (design of new bridges), Assessments (checking the current capacity of existing bridges), Inspections (checking bridges for damage and/or structural deterioration), Maintenance (designing repairs and strengthening of existing bridges), Asset Management (planning and programming bridge maintenance, to maximise efficiency), Supervision (managing and overseeing works of Contractors) and design of Civil Engineering structures such as walls, culverts, tunnels etc.

-Degree backgrounds considered: -
+Degree backgrounds considered:

 - MEng Civil Engineering